 In November 2010, six medical practices in Guilford County merged to become Triad Adult and Pediatric Medicine, Inc. Over the years each of these practices has worked to improve the health and well-being of the patients they served.
 Collectively, these medical practices have provided decades of quality service to the community.
 Formerly these practices were known as Guilford Child Health, Inc., HealthServe Community Health Clinic, and High Point Adult Health.

 The practices formerly known as Guilford Child Health, Inc. were established in 1997 to serve as providers of primary and specialty healthcare services for children in Guilford County.
 Prior to that date, the Guilford County Department of Public Health was the primary provider for mandated public health services.
 Eventually, the demand for health services became so large that Guilford County found that it could not continue to meet the growing needs of the community.
-The answer to the challenge was for County Commissioners, Board of Health members, Moses Cone Health System (now Cone Health) and High Point Regional Health System to join together to create Guilford Child Health, Inc.
+The answer to the challenge was for County Commissioners, Board of Health members, Moses Cone Health System (now Cone Health), and Wake Forest Baptist Health (now Atrium) to join together to create Guilford Child Health, Inc.

 FQHC – Federally Qualified Health Center Designation

-In Sept.
+On Sept.
 13, 2013, Triad Adult and Pediatric Medicine, Inc. received notification it had been designated as an FQHC – Federally Qualified Health Center.

 In 2016, the organization opened Family Medicine at Arlington in Greensboro, NC; a collaboration with Triad Adult and Pediatric Medicine and Guilford Child Development.
 In 2017, the organization opened Family Medicine at Brentwood in High Point, NC; a collaboration with Triad Adult and Pediatric Medicine and Guilford Child Development.

 We're All Over the Triad

-Michele A. Lewis
+Michelle A. Lewis

 Chief Executive Officer